Joshndroid/docker-freetube/README.md

 proot-apps install filezilla
 ```

-PRoot Apps is included in all KasmVNC based containers, a list of linuxserver.io supported applications is located [HERE](https://github.com/linuxserver/proot-apps?tab=readme-ov-file#supported-apps).
+PRoot Apps should be included (to the best of my knowledge) in this container, a list of linuxserver.io supported applications is located [HERE](https://github.com/linuxserver/proot-apps?tab=readme-ov-file#supported-apps).

 #### Native Apps